rishi438/User-Management/README.md

 /# Under Development #/

-__Respective README.md is included for the frontend and backend applications.
-Please go through it.__
+__Respective README.md is included for the frontend and backend applications.Can go through it.__